-- (1) Assessment

-- (2) Care Coordination

-- (3) Counseling (individual and group)

-- (4) Family Therapy

-- (5) Medication Services

-- (6) Patient Education

-- (7) Recovery Services

-- (8) SUD Crisis Intervention Services

-- (9) Withdrawal Management Services

 - c.
-Contractor shall either offer MAT services directly, or have an effective referral process in place to the most clinically appropriate MAT services, pursuant to the requirements set forth in BHIN 23-054.

-- (1) Outpatient Treatment Services

-- (2) Intensive Outpatient Treatment Services

-- (3) Partial Hospitalization Services

-- (4) Residential Treatment Services

-- (5) Inpatient Services

-- (6) Withdrawal Management Services
+Contractor shall either offer MAT services directly, or have an effective referral process in place to the most clinically appropriate MAT services, pursuant to the requirements set forth in BHIN 23-054. - i.
+Outpatient Treatment Services - ii.
+Intensive Outpatient Treatment Services - iii.
+Partial Hospitalization Services - iv.
+Residential Treatment Services - v.
+Inpatient Services - vi.
+Withdrawal Management Services - d.

-- d.
 An effective referral process shall include an established relationship with a MAT provider and transportation to appointments for MAT.
 Providing contact information for a MAT provider does not meet the requirement of an effective referral.
-An appropriate facilitated referral to any Medi-Cal provider rendering MAT to the member is compliant whether or not whether that provider seeks reimbursement through DMC-ODS.
+An appropriate facilitated referral to any Medi-Cal provider rendering MAT to the member is compliant whether or not that provider seeks reimbursement through DMC-ODS. - e.

-- e.
 The County shall monitor the referral process or provision of MAT services.
-Contractors are required to comply with DHCS' MAT access policy, which applies to all licensed and/or certified SUD programs and is described in BHIN 23-054.
+Contractors are required to comply with DHCS' MAT access policy, which applies to all licensed and/or certified SUD programs and is described in BHIN 23-054. - f.

-- f.
 For additional guidance regarding MAT requirements, please refer to BHIN 23-054.

-- 9. Medi-Cal Peer Support Services
+10. Medi-Cal Peer Support Services

-Medi-Cal Peer Support Services Medi-Cal Peer Support Services are defined as "culturally competent individual and group services that promote recovery, resiliency, engagement, socialization, selfsufficiency, self-advocacy, development of natural supports, and identification of strengths through structured activities such as group and individual coaching to set recovery goals and identify steps to reach the goals.
+Medi-Cal Peer Support Services Medi-Cal Peer Support Services are defined as "culturally competent individual and group services that promote recovery, resiliency, engagement, socialization, self-sufficiency, self-advocacy, development of natural supports, and identification of strengths through structured activities such as group and individual coaching to set recovery goals and identify steps to reach the goals.
 Services aim to prevent relapse, empower Medi-Cal members through strength-based coaching, support linkages to community resources, and educate members and their families about their conditions and the process of recovery."